 Note on formally computing \(P(E|L)\)

-Table 7.1: Florida’s observed death penalty rate for different racial groups in 1991.
-The racial group with higher death penalty rate is highlighted in green, and higher number of defendants in yellow.
+Table 7.1: Death penalty rate by race of the defendant.
+The higher rate is highlighted in red, and the higher number of defendants is underlined.

 Black